Gattaca (1997)

 This is a World of obviously cruel exclusions, but more subtly

-it’s good, but that’s actually a lie.
+Good Life, but that’s actually a Lie.
 In this Dystopia, even the one who Rebels

 Trailer: